 - You must check in with the local Customs Officials:

 - The master of any pleasure vessel must report to Customs and Border Protection IMMEDIATELY after arriving in the United States from a foreign port.
 Application to lawfully enter the United States must be made at a U. S. port-of-entry when the port is open for business.
-Masters of all vessels must report in person, except that masters of US vessels pre-registered using the Small Vessel Reporting System (SVRS, described below) may report in by telephone.
+Masters of all vessels must report in person, except that masters of US vessels pre-registered using the Reporting Offsite Arrival – Mobile (ROAM, described below) may report in by smartphone.

 - No one shall leave the vessel without first completing Customs and Border Protection processing and the CBP Officer grants permission.